rockysx27/AirlineTycoon/README.md

 Statistics screen:
 * Showing far more categories where money was spent
+* Accurate summation of money spent
+   * Fixed many bugs where especially money earned / spent by competitor would not show up in balance
-* Information visible depends on skill of financial advisor (own data) or skill of spy (competitors)
+* Information visible depends on skill of financial advisor (for yourself) or skill of spy (competitors)
 * Unlimited statistics: Store statistics data for each day without limit
 * Fix rendering of graph when zooming out